Counter Logic Gaming

-Counter Logic Gaming (CLG) is an American esports organization headquartered in Los Angeles, California.
-It was founded in April 2010 by George "HotshotGG" Georgallidis and Alexander "Vodoo" Beutel as a League of Legends team, and has since branched out into other games.
+Counter Logic Gaming (CLG) was an American esports organization headquartered in Los Angeles, California.
+It was founded in April 2010 by George "HotshotGG" Georgallidis and Alexander "Vodoo" Beutel as a League of Legends team, and branched out into other games.

-CLG fields the oldest League of Legends team still active, having competed in every split of the North American League of Legends Championship Series (NA LCS) since it began in Spring 2013.
-CLG has won two NA LCS splits, the 2015 Summer NA LCS and 2016 Spring NA LCS.
-The team has also attended the 2012, 2015 and 2016 League of Legends World Championships, and was eliminated in the group stage on each occasion.
+CLG fielded the oldest League of Legends team active at the time, having competed in every split of the North American League of Legends Championship Series (NA LCS) since it began in Spring 2013.
+CLG won two NA LCS splits, the 2015 Summer NA LCS and 2016 Spring NA LCS.
+The team also attended the 2012, 2015 and 2016 League of Legends World Championships, and was eliminated in the group stage on each occasion.

-The organization also fields Smite, Counter-Strike: Global Offensive (CS:GO), Super Smash Bros., Fortnite, H1Z1 and Valorant teams, and previously included Dota 2, Overwatch, Hearthstone, Rocket League, Halo, Tom Clancy's Rainbow Six Siege, and Call of Duty teams.
+The organization also fielded Smite, Counter-Strike: Global Offensive (CS:GO), Super Smash Bros., Fortnite, H1Z1, Valorant, Dota 2, Overwatch, Hearthstone, Rocket League, Halo, Tom Clancy's Rainbow Six Siege, and Call of Duty teams.
 The organization was also one of the first in North America to implement a multi-team gaming house, and the current residence is able to house all their major divisions and the management staff on a permanent basis.

-On July 31, 2017, The Madison Square Garden Company acquired a controlling stake in CLG.
+On July 31, 2017, Madison Square Garden Sports acquired a controlling stake in CLG.

+On April 6, 2023, NRG Esports acquired CLG.
+The terms of the sale included only CLG's flagship League of Legends team, with all other players and staff being laid off.
+The CLG brand was officially shuttered post-acquisition.
+Consequently, Madison Square Garden Sports now owns a major stake in NRG.